dongmaster/uguupload/README.md

     Example 4:
         ./uguupload -d [DIRECTORY]
         This will upload everything in the specified directory.
 You can add several directories

+CONFIGURATION
+    links_only:
+        Boolean.
+This can be either true or false.
+Nothing else.

+        If true, only links will be outputted, no filename.
+        If false, the filename and the uguu.se link will outputted.

+        Default is false.
 ```

+## Configuration
+You can now configure the program to change the output.
+The config file is located in your home folder/.uguupload/config

+In the config file you will be able to change one (at the moment) option.

+The help section in the program explains what each option does.

 ## Dependencies
 You need to have [curl](http://curl.haxx.se) installed to use uguupload.